pawan9489/TeachingRuby/README.md

 ## Getting Started
 - To get a feel of Ruby programming Language head over to the presentations along with the Demo Code.
 - Quizzes for your better understanding.
-- Assignments for your stronger understanding.
+- Assess your understanding by solving Assignments.